 The preferred approach for disposing of launch stages and spacecraft after end of mission is to have them reenter the atmosphere, where they will “burn up” and pose no additional hazard.
 Unfortunately, evidence shows that not all of a space vehicle will be destroyed, and some fragments will survive, becoming hazards to people on the ground and possibly even people in aircraft.

 After the 1997 survival of a 500 lb. fragment from a reentering rocket stage, Aerospace formed its Center for Orbital and Reentry Debris Studies (CORDS) to conduct research on reentry breakup and the hazards these events pose.
 Through CORDS, Aerospace conducts metallurgical analyses of several fragments of reentered debris and has developed its Reentry Breakup Recorder to collect in situ data during the reentry and breakup of a vehicle.
-Results of these analyses and experiments are regularly published and presented at international conferences and will eventually incorporate the forthcoming Space Safety Institute.
+The Space Safety Institute incorporates results of these analyses and experiments, which are regularly published and presented at international conferences.

 Aerospace’s launch verification process is traceable to the Mercury-Atlas and Gemini-Titan programs of the 1960s.
 The process, shown below, is rigorous, tailorable, and highly structured.
 System design validation (nonrecurring, or NR) validates that the system design; qualification; and engineering, manufacturing, and assembly processes satisfy system requirements.
 Launch readiness verification (recurring, or R) verifies that manufacturing, assembly, integration, preflight operations, and mission-specific design do not induce errors affecting the mission.

 Aerospace is also a leader in developing reentry hazard assessment tools that reflect findings of its independent research in this area.
-The Space Safety Institute will use these tools to:
+The Space Safety Institute uses these tools to:

 - Provide independent assessments of contractor survivability and hazard predictions